-A significant investment over a number of years has helped us to understand which are the groups in the community with low levels of financial capability, and to create innovative programs to help address this.
+A significant investment over the past decade has helped us to understand which groups in the community have low levels of financial capability, and to create innovative programs to help address this.
 Our programs are designed to promote financial inclusion and build the money management skills and savings of people on low incomes and from disadvantaged groups, including Indigenous communities.
 These programs benefit participants and the community as a whole, while also delivering long-term benefits to our business and our shareholders, such as:

-- building a financially fit workforce, which enhances our ability to attract and retain quality staff, and helps us to improve our customer service
+- building a financially fit workforce, which enhances our ability to attract and retain quality employees and helps us to improve our customer service

 - Strategic review of ANZ's financial inclusion and capability programs and approach in Australia - Executive Summary (PDF 252kB)